Events

 Effective tips for reducing energy consumption

-• Turn off the lights and utilize natural light: One of the easiest things to do to reduce your energy consumption is to ensure all lights – your room, the washrooms and common rooms - are turned off when they are not in use.
+• Turn off the lights and use natural light: One of the easiest things to do to reduce your energy consumption is to ensure all lights – your room, the washrooms and common rooms - are turned off when they are not in use.
 You can reduce your energy consumption further by only using lights when needed.
 Most residence rooms receive a significant amount of sunlight throughout the day, so try opening your blinds and taking advantage of natural sunlight when working and hanging out in your room.

 • Turn off computers and set energy-saving functions: With the vast majority of students owning personal laptops and having a lifestyle in which they use their laptops for several hours a day, the energy needed to power the laptops in our residences is tremendous.
 Although using your laptop is often necessary, it is also important that you shut it off and set the energy-saving functions for when it is not in use.
 When energy-saving functions like sleep mode are set, laptops use approximately 84% less energy.
 Please also note that screensavers are not an energy-saving function; they actually use about the same energy as when the laptop is in use.

-• Take shorter showers: Five minutes in a standard shower can use approximately 100 liters of water and it takes a large amount of energy to heat that water.
+• Take shorter showers: Five minutes in a standard shower can use approximately 100 litres of water and it takes a large amount of energy to heat that water.
 Taking shorter showers and using less hot water can dramatically reduce energy and water use.

 • Do your laundry using cold water: Most of the energy consumed by laundry machines is put into heating the water, so doing your laundry with cold water saves a lot of energy.
 Combining loads of laundry can also save energy and water.